 Assessment will be adjusted to suit the needs of students with disabilities.
 The aim of such adjustments is to ensure that students with disabilities can be tested on an equal footing with all other students.
 If you have a learning disability it is important that you register this with the Disability Officer so that we can begin to work with you to determine what adjustments are appropriate.
 Some of our programmes encourage trips outside of the campus.
 If you have a condition that affects your mobility you are advised to contact the Disability Officer.

-A number of team members are experienced academics who have also worked as senior fashion buyers at fashion companies including Arcadia, Figleaves, Debenhams and Marks & Spencer.
+A number of our team members are experienced academics who have also worked as senior fashion buyers at fashion companies including Arcadia, Figleaves, Debenhams and Marks & Spencer.
 Former graduates have become buyers at Browns, Selfridges, H&M, Neiman Marcus and Macy’s.

 On graduation you will be prepared with the necessary specialist fashion knowledge, skills, commercial understanding and industry insights to access entry-level positions as a step on to a career in buying and merchandising.